connect Method

 void AsyncTcpConnection::connect()

-Performs an asynchronous connection operation.
-This method returns immediately.
+Executes an asynchronous connection operation.
+This method will return immediately.

-Note: If you need to set the onError callback for asynchronous connection, it should be set before the connect executes, otherwise the onError callback may not be triggered.
-For example, in the following example, the onError callback may not be triggered and the asynchronous connection failure event may not be captured.
+Note: If you need to set the onError callback for the asynchronous connection, it should be set before executing connect; otherwise, the onError callback may not be triggered.
+For example, in the case below, the onError callback may not be triggered, making it impossible to capture asynchronous connection failure events.

 $connection = new AsyncTcpConnection('tcp://baidu.com:81');

-// The onError callback is not set when the connection is executed
+// The onError callback has not been set when executing the connection

 $connection->connect();